reedhedges/AriaCoda/README.md

 On Linux, the GNU C++ compiler (g++/gcc), GNU Make, and standard shell tools are required.
 On Ubuntu or Debian Linux, run `sudo apt install make g++` to install.
 (Clang should also work but is not as regularly tested.)
-The C++ compiler must support at least C++14.
-Ubuntu Bionic or later is recommended.
-(See below for older systems.)
+The C++ compiler must support at least C++14;
+GCC 9 or later is recommended.
+(Ubuntu Bionic or later is recommended as Linux operating system.)
+See below for notes on older GCC/OS versions.

 On Windows, Visual C++ 2019 is required to use the provided project and solution files.
 The free "Community" edition can be downloaded